simp/rubygem-simp-beaker-helpers/README.md

 #### `pfact_on`

-Look up a face on a given SUT's using the `puppet fact` face.
-This honors whatever facter-related settings the SUT's Puppet has been configured to use (i.e., `factpath`, `stringify_facts`, etc).
+Look up a fact on a given SUT using the `puppet fact` face.
+This honors whatever facter-related settings the SUT's Puppet installation has been configured to use (i.e., `factpath`, `stringify_facts`, etc).

 `pfact_on( sut, fact_name )`

 #### `pluginsync_on`

-Simulates a custom fact pluginsync on given SUTs
+Simulates a `pluginsync` (useful for deploying custom facts) on given SUTs.

 `pluginsync_on( suts = hosts )`